levelten/google-analytics-in/readme.txt

 == Description ==
 Google Analytics IN easily integrates Google Analytics tracking and dashboard reporting in your website in just minutes.

-This plugin was created from the excellent Google Analytics Dashboard for WordPress (GADWP) plugin to maintain a robust, direct Google Analytics integration.
+It was created from the excellent Google Analytics Dashboard for WordPress (GADWP) plugin to maintain a robust, direct Google Analytics integration.

 In addition to a set of general Google Analytics stats, in-depth Page reports and in-depth Post reports allow further segmentation of your analytics data, providing performance details for each post or page from your website.